 Know the updated evacuation plans.

-Prepare a backpack with important documents (in an airtight plastic bag), canned goods, water, first aid kit, radio, and battery-powered flashlight; don't forget to include hand sanitizer, bar, or liquid soap and mouth covers for the whole family.
+Prepare a backpack with important documents (in an airtight plastic bag), canned goods, water, a first aid kit, radio, and a battery-powered flashlight; don't forget to include hand sanitizer, bar, or liquid soap and mouth covers for the whole family.

 Prepare a telephone directory with numbers for emergency services, family, schools, and Civil Protection.

 If you have an insurance policy, it is important to check coverage and validity.